 My research focuses on issues in social epistemology, philosophy of science, and philosophy of religion.
-Currently, most of it is in collective epistemology: can groups have beliefs and knowledge, are there collective intellectual virtues, what determines the epistemic performance of groups?
+Currently, most of it is in collective epistemology and political epistemology: can groups have beliefs and knowledge, are there collective intellectual virtues, how do people form and change beliefs about politics, what determines the epistemic performance of groups?

 I teach on these same issues, but I also enjoy teaching general epistemology, philosophy of science, philosophy of religion, and business ethics.

 January 2019 – As of Jan.
 1, 2019, I have been appointed Professor by special appointment of Christian Philosophy at the University of Groningen for one day a week.
 Very excited to explore new opportunities there!